Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Problem formulation

 where ``$\approx$'' refers to the projector-distance bound \eqref{eq:eta_bound}, and the inclusion holds since $\mathcal U_m$ is spanned by a subset of the columns of $\bm U_M$.
 This proximity condition ensures that signal-consistent modes can be distinguished geometrically from spurious components.
 Heuristically, the approximation of $\mathcal{S}$ by $\mathcal{U}_m$ improves (suggesting the existence of smaller $\eta$) with higher \ac{SNR}, better spectral separation, better spatial conditioning, and larger embedding dimension or window length; see Appendix~\ref{app:signal_subspace_identifiability}.
 In what follows, $\mathcal U_m$ serves as an ideal reference subspace, while $\mathcal U_M$ provides the practical, data-driven proxy used in mode selection.

-In summary, the true order $m$ is unknown, and DMD computed at an overestimated rank $ M \ge m$ produces both signal-consistent and spurious components.
+In summary, the true order $m$ is unknown, and DMD computed at an overestimated rank $M \ge m$ produces both signal-consistent and spurious components.
 The central problem is therefore to identify, among the $M$ computed modes, those that are geometrically consistent with the signal subspace.
+We approach this as a scoring problem: each computed mode is assigned a score that ranks it as true or spurious; any hard decision can then be obtained from these scores by a downstream rule such as thresholding (as in ResDMD~\cite{ColbrookTownsend2024}) or clustering (as in Bronstein \emph{et al.}~\cite{Bronstein2022}), with the estimated order $\widehat m$ recoverable as the number of selected modes.
+Since the decision rule is orthogonal to score design, what matters is the separation power of the score itself, which we evaluate in Sec.~\ref{sec:numerical_experiments} by the \emph{precision--recall AUC} of the true-vs-spurious ranking (i.e., across all thresholds).
 This post hoc formulation provides the structural basis for the mode-selection methods developed in the sequel.